astronomer/docs/learn/operator-extra-link-tutorial.md

 ## Step 4: View your extra link in the UI

-1. Run `astro dev start` to start up Airflow.
+1. In your terminal, run `astro dev start` to start up Airflow.
 If your Airflow instance is already running use `astro dev restart` to restart it in order to load any changes made in the `/plugins` folder.

 2. Add an HTTP connection called `random_user_api_conn` to `http://randomuser.me/api/` in the Airflow UI.
 This API will return data about a randomly generated user persona.
 Feel free to use a different API, the content returned will not be relevant for this tutorial.